Adnuntius/documentation/implementation-guides/adn-utility.md

-# Utility function in adn.js
+# Utility functions in adn.js

 <p>adn.js provides utility methods that can be used in your creative's layouts to help you with its design.</p>
 <p>The following methods can each be called from within a layout and provide the described functionality.
 The methods have been written specifically to work